 You can eat the bulgur pilaf as is, or try adding condiments like olives, pickled peppers and extra olive oil and eating with with pita bread.
 If you’re looking for some Mediterranean protein ideas to serve with the bulgur pilaf, try:

-I really hope you enjoy this family favorite dish!
+I really hope you enjoy this family favorite dish, whether you are recreating something your parents or grandparents used to make to trying a new Mediterranean recipe !
 It’s so easy and quick to make and the flavors are so fresh!

 For more rice and grain dishes, check out:

 - Turmeric Rice Salad

 - One-Pot Chicken and Rice

 This recipe was originally shared on the blog on November 3, 2016 and has been updated now to include new photos.
 Here’s the original photo!